dtdannen/unstuck-ai/README.md

     - [x] (testing) check invoice was paid in payment simulator before sending 6109
     - [x] get image upload working on digital ocean
     - [x] get goose or claude to take a screenshot and call the mcp tool correctly
+    - [ ] provide a docker container to run an MCP based agent (like the claude computer use demo here https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo)
+      - you should be able to navigate to a webpage on your computer that lets you interact with Goose running in the VM
+      - it should work as if you were running it locally
+      - we expect it will be easier to get automation tools working in this VM, because you can safely get goose to work with full permissions
     - [ ] get goose to execute the action that the human gives (from the result of the mcp tool call)
         - [ ] translate coordinates to correct coordinates on screen
         - [ ] get an automation library to work that performs clicking, double clicking, and dragging
+    - [ ] change hosting of screenshots from digital ocean spaces to a blossom server
+    - [ ] have the mcp server post a kind 1 note linking to the job to advertise it among social media and increase the odds of a human being notified more quickly

 2. Unstuck Frontend (Job Board and Workspace)
     - [x] User login via Nostr